brimdata/react-arborist/CONTRIBUTING.md

 # Testing Locally

 1. Clone the repo
-2. From the root, run yarn start
+2. From the root, run yarn && yarn start
 3. Visit localhost:3000

+# Running Tests

+Run `yarn build && yarn test` from the root of the repo.

+To test individual packages, cd into them and run `yarn test`.
+For example, running the unit tests would be `cd packages/react-arborist && yarn test`.

 # Publishing a Release